 If your AVC plan started before 13 November 2001, your AVC contract will end when you flexibly retire.
 You will have to use your entire AVC plan in one of the ways set out earlier in this leaflet when you take flexible retirement.

-If your AVC plan started after 13 November 2001, you can choose to take none, some of or your entire AVC plan when you take flexible retirement.
+If your AVC plan started after 13 November 2001, you can choose to take all or none of your AVC plan when you take flexible retirement.
 If you wish, you can continue paying AVCs.